DigitalCompactCassette/DCCSE/README.md

 * Edit track and artist information in TRK files
 * Generate tape compilations (CMP files)

-We don't have enough information yet to control the DCC-175 through the parallel cable (if you have any information or would like to help reverse-engineering the existing software, please let us know!).
+We don't have enough information yet to control the DCC-175 through the parallel cable (if you have any information or would like to help reverse-engineer the existing software, please let us know!).

 We are aware that there are many DCC-175 recorder owners who don't have a DCC-Link cable (Philips made way fewer cables than recorders).
-But we may eventually gather enough information to make our own cable.
-Our cable may not work with DCC-Studio (it's likely to use USB, not the parallel port) but we'll make sure that DCCSE will be able to use our cable to do at least some of the things DCC-Studio can do: control the recorder, copy audio to and from hard disk to tape, create compilations etc.
+But at the time of this writing, we have a good idea of how the cable works, and it may eventually be possible to make our own cable.
+If we do, our cable may not work with DCC-Studio (it's likely to use USB, not the parallel port) but we'll make sure that DCCSE will be able to use our cable to do at least some of the things DCC-Studio can do: control the recorder, copy audio to and from hard disk to tape, create compilations etc.

 At this time, this software is highly experimental and not ready for use yet.
 Please be patient.
-Follow the DCC Museum on Facebook to stay informed.
+Log on to the [DCC Forums](https://forum.dccmuseum.com) to keep up to date.

 === Jac Goudsmit